Comparison Chart of Covid-19 Vaccines from Children of God for Life

 Prayers for Nursing Students and Instructors

-In an earlier message, we prayerd for thoese affected by COVID-19 iteself.
-Please also remember in your prayers all our nursing instructors and students, as many universities have converted to online classes and are working to determine thet best way to complete clinical hours.
-Students are moving home and there remain many unknowns.
+Remember in your prayers all our nursing instructors and students, as many universities have converted to online classes and are working to determine the best way to complete clinical hours.

 From Archbishop Jose Gomez, President, United States Conference of Catholic Bishops (USCCB)